-The data is publicly available via the PennData website.
+The data is publicly available via the Penn Data website.
 You can view your most recent report.
 The link is: https://penndata.hbg.psu.edu/PublicReporting/DataataGlance/tabid/2523/Default.aspx

-The Fairfield Area School District's Special Education Data Report for SY (school year) 2015-2016 shows that there is one area of disproportionality.
-The percentage of students identified with a Speech/Language Impairment in the district is 24.5%, while the state percentage is 15.0 %.
-The district has added early intervention speech groups to the primary grades at our elementary school to address developmental speech concerns with the goal of decreasing the number of students who need direct Speech/Language Therapy in later years.
+The Fairfield Area School District's Special Education Data Report for SY (school year) 2018-2019 shows that there is one area of disproportionality.
+The percentage of students identified with a Speech/Language Impairment in the district is now 17.1%, while the state percentage is 14.3 %.
+The district added early intervention speech groups to the primary grades at our elementary school to address developmental speech concerns with the goal of decreasing the number of students who need direct Speech/Language Therapy in later years.
 Additionally, the LIU # 12 Speech/Language Clinician serves as a resource to the teachers in district.
+The intervention has appeared to work for the district the gap is much smaller.

-The second disproportionality is a celebration for the district.
-While the state average for students identified as needing special education is 15.9 %, the LEA average is only 10.7%.
+The second disproportionality is a reflection of the district's early intervention efforts.
+While the state average for students identified as needing special education is 17.3 %, the LEA average is only 12.3%.
 This is a direct result of the district's early intervention efforts via CST, and the professional development regarding how to support students with special needs in the regular education environment with accommodations and modifications.
+This gap in percentages has dropped very little over the three year period.